 The truth is, so far, we’ve had no indication from Andrew’s work whether they will want us to stay or not.
-We don’t know if we’re ready to leave now that we’ve finally gotten settled.
+We don’t know if we’re ready to leave anymore.
 We have no idea where we would live or what we would do if we went back to Canada.

 Sometimes this instability overshadows our decisions — Should we really spend the money to buy a new wardrobe if we’re just going to move again?
 Maybe we should travel more in case we don’t have the chance to later…